vernondcole/learn-salt/lessons/windows/Windows_in_a_VM.md

 ##### or try a VirtualBox image with Visual Studio pre-installed.

-Not managed by Vagrant, but easy enough to use from the VirtualBox GUI (or from VMWare) https://developer.microsoft.com/en-us/windows/downloads/virtual-machines features a time-limited copy of Windows 10 with Visual Studio 2017.
+Not managed by Vagrant, but easy enough to use from the VirtualBox GUI, https://developer.microsoft.com/en-us/windows/downloads/virtual-machines features a time-limited copy of Windows 10 with Visual Studio 2017.